Arisamiga/ADTerminator/README.md

 ### Suggest search engines that you want me to remove ads from to add more functionality to the extension

-### If you are having troubles with the bot i recommend opening a issue.
+### If you are having troubles i recommend opening a issue.